FJY08/fjy08.github.io/content/authors/admin/_index.md

 For the future, I just want to keep following my curiosity. —questions such as: “If intelligence is viewed as a special kind of system, can its mathematical structure be solved through more generalized variational principles?” or “Does life require the preservation of quantum coherence?
 If so, might there exist natural processes of quantum error correction in nature?”

-One day, I hope to come closer to the answers to these profound questions.
+One day, I hope to come closer to the answers to these "big" questions.